samattolebay/FlowSummator/README.md

 # FlowSummator

-Application which takes the input and calculated the sum iterating from 1.
+An application that takes the input and calculates the sum iterating from 1.

 ## Used Technology & Library